JamesHBickerton/DevNotes/Notes/html.md

 The most used pseudo-elements are the after and before pseudo-elements.
 Within both you need to specify the content.
 This way you can create elements outside of the "html" and create items in the "CSS".

+If having trouble centering text, try to use "'text-align: center'" on the parent element - as they could be inline or inline-block elements.

 # Good Websites for Reference & HELP
 <ul>
     <li>Stack overflow</li>